 - The use is not in conflict with the comprehensive plan.

 In granting a conditional use permit or altering an existing conditional use permit, the Board of Adjustment and Appeals or City Council may impose additional conditions to preserve the health, safety or welfare of the community or in order to implement the purposes of the zoning ordinance or the Comprehensive Plan.
 Additional criteria must be met for conditional uses within a floodplain overlay zone.
-These criteria are listed in City Code 151.011, Subd.
-M.
+These criteria are listed in City Code 151.011(M).

 Submitting an application